jdob/okaara/doc/shell.rst

 Menu items are instances of the ``MenuItem`` class and effectively pair the following pieces:

-* The trigger used to invoke the item (e.g. 'q' for quit)
+* The trigger used to invoke the item (e.g. 'q' for quit).
+Multiple triggers may be passed as a list and there are no restrictions on the length of a trigger.
-* The item description to show to the user when rendering the menu
+* The item description to show to the user when rendering the menu.
-* The function to invoke when the item is selected by the user
+* The function to invoke when the item is selected by the user.

 There are some other things to tweak in a menu item, but those are the basics and good enough for now.